fits R65 GS, R80 G/S, R80 GS, R100 GS, & R100 GSPS (05/1980-07/1990)

 Kat & Paul

-FYI- the turn signal poll is still at the bottom of this page, if you would like to vote.
+FYI- the turn signal poll is below, if you would like to vote.
 Thanks!

 How about an AMBER turn signal indicator?
 It would match the actual turn signal color, and differentiate it from the Neutral light: